yaohui-wyh/StatisticsView/README.md

 Whenever an event is received, StatisticsView records the event type, timestamp, and fileUri (only if the event is file related).
 StatisticsView won't process events for files that are not valid source files (e.g. binary files, library folders, intentionally "marked as excluded" directories would be ignored).

-### Data Storage
+### Data storage

 StatisticsView saves events directly to a disk file to ensure minimal dependency.
 This brings some limitations, such as it could be impossible to make complex queries on the file-based datasets, e.g. filter by time range, group by directory, etc. Since we need to show summarized information in real-time in the IDE Project view, the query could only be performed against some pre-aggregated data structure in memory.

-The write load is relatively low (10+ writes per second at most after debounced / dedup) and events could be safely queued on a file writer and saved to disk periodically in the background thread (EDT) which would not impact IDE performance.
+The write load is relatively low (10+ writes per second at most after debounced / dedup) and events could be safely queued on a file writer and saved to disk periodically in the background thread which would not impact IDE performance.

 > This pre-aggregated hashMap + async file writer practice couldn't handle back-filling situations: e.g. when the user performs a file renamed action in IDE, events with the previous fileUri should be updated.